 Joost de Valk is an authority in the blogging world.
 I wanted to get some insights from him to share with people wanting to create and build successful projects online.
 Joost is famous for his plugins.
 His plugins have been downloaded millions of times and are daily used by thousands of authors.
 Especially his search engine optimization plugin is popular.
 I even use on my own projects.
 It allows you to easily optimize the on site part.
 Everything from having a sitemap, having meta tags and keywords in your posts and having your social media integration done properly.

 Here’s the interview I did with Joost.
 I hope you can learn from it and implement some things into your own sites.
 I always enjoy reading about other people and how they think and run their businesses.
 It helps me learn, improve and get fresh ideas for myself.
 I hope you do too and that this helps you as well.

-How and why did you start your blog?
+How and why did you start your site?

 How much time do you spend working on it and what are the usual tasks?

-What is the best lesson learned that you’d like to share with people who want to start blogging?
+What is the best lesson learned that you’d like to share with people who want to start?

 Just do it.
 Find something you love to write about, start writing and never stop, but make sure to keep on improving yourself.

-What is your best advice on how to grow your blog?
+What is your best advice on how to grow your traffic?

 What is your biggest achievement and the biggest mistake as a blogger?